Koeberg Nuclear Power Station: Accidents and safety

+Extensions of permitted operations

 In 2019, the South African Government's Integrated Resource Plan (IRP) allowed for a 20-year extension for Koeberg, continuing operations through 2044, and included a delayed new nuclear build program, with a scenario that may involve building new capacity after 2030.

 On 10 September 2020, Eskom announced it will replace six steam generators.
 The design, manufacture and install contract with Areva was for ZAR 4.4 billion ($240 million), with manufacture subcontracted to the Shanghai Electric Power.
 Installation was delayed to 2023 and 2024 because of concerns about possible power shortages.
 Koeberg 1's outage began on 10 December 2022 and it came back synchronised with the grid on 18 November 2023, taking much longer than the expected six months.
 Koeberg 2 will begin its outage once Koeberg 1's recommissioning tests are complete.

 In 2022, the Daily Maverick reported that Eskom's then Chief Nuclear Officer, Riedewaan Bakardien had left the utility, also noting an Eskom estimated loss of between 250 and 300 "skilled persons" in 2022, putting at risk the planned R20 billion life extension.

 In November 2025, the National Energy Regulator of South Africa (NERSA) granted Koeberg Unit 2 a license to continue operations for a further 20 years (up to 2045).